Previously: The costumes and characters of The Avengers -- Captain America.

 Falcon to join the fight, and Steve who persuades SHIELD agents to ignore

-firepower of Thor or Iron Man or the political sway of Fury and the top brass at SHIELD, but he's the one trustworthy rock in the
+firepower of Thor or Iron Man or the political sway of Nick Fury, but he's the one trustworthy rock in the

 It's a little depressing to compare Steve Rogers to the bastardized version of Superman we saw in Man of Steel: